I2PC/scipion-em-xmipp2/README.rst

 =============
-Appion plugin
+Xmipp2 plugin
 =============

-This plugin allows to use Appion within the Scipion framework.
+This plugin allows to use xmipp2 within the Scipion framework.

 =====
 Setup